rfo909/RForth/README.md

 instead of a C interpreter.

 Realizing how little low level code is required to bring up a REPL and a compiler, has been great fun!
+And I'm quite sure I'm not even near the optimal way of doing so, as it seems to me when searching the internet, that most words are MUCH shorter than mine, because they are using a host of other words, designed very smartly.

-The Forth way of extending the compiler, by using immediate words, is really clever!
+I find the Forth way of extending the compiler, by using immediate words, to be really clever!

+Writing code in Forth, to compile Forth ... that's awesome.

 Design decision - word size 2 bytes
 -----------------------------------